The Becoming God

 The words "The Lord who is the champion, and the conquering Lord is His name," gave me an odd sight.

-The Lord, YHWH in both cases, is the Milta, the Manifestation of God who became Jesus Christ (John 1:1 in the Aramaic).
+The Lord, YHWH in both cases, is the Milta (Miltha), the Manifestation of God who became Jesus Christ (John 1:1 in the Aramaic).
 The Milta is the Champion, and He is the Conquering Lord.
 The second half of the verse, "the Conquering Lord is His name," struck me as especially interesting: the word 'conquering' means prevailing, and "Eil's Prevailing" is the meaning of the Hebrew name 'Israel'.
 In Genesis 32:24-28 (below), Jacob, man's inner man who wrestled the Man the Milta appears as, earned the name Israel, "Eil’s Prevailing" :

 24. And Jacob remained alone.
 And the man wrestled with him until the break of dawn.